wadeschulz/cellmaps_ppi_embedding_experimental/docs/inputs.rst

 - ``ppi_gene_node_attributes.tsv``
     Contains attributes for each gene node in the protein-protein interaction network.
 This includes information like gene names, ensembl ID, and other relevant data.

+    The code directly references only ``name`` column, which is required but also other columns may be present:

+    * name - contains the gene symbol.
+In some cases, it can contain an ensembl ID or another query, that mygene was queried with.
+    * represents - a comma-separated list of Ensembl gene IDs that the gene symbol represents.
+    * ambiguous - a comma-separated list of gene symbols that are considered ambiguous.
+    * bait - the bait column contains Boolean values (TRUE or FALSE) indicating whether the gene is considered a "bait" in the context of affinity purification mass spectrometry (APMS) experiments.
+Baits are proteins of interest that are used to pull down interacting partners (preys) from a cell extract.
+A value of TRUE suggests that the gene is used as a bait in such experiments, as determined by its presence in a provided bait_set.

 .. code-block::

     name	represents	ambiguous	bait